safetyscore/safetyscore/docs/whitepaper/whitepaper.md

 }
 ```

-The `BroadcastData` also includes the `Altitude` reading from the mobile
+The `BroadcastData` includes the `Altitude` reading from the mobile device's
-device's barometric pressure sensor.
-This will help us filter out potential
+barometric pressure sensor.
+This will help us filter out potential false
-false positives when the Bluetooth signal goes through floors.
+positives when the Bluetooth signal goes through floors.

 The `BroadcastData` is segmented over multiple BLE (Bluetooth Low Energy)
 advertisement packets and will be updated when any of the values change, e.g.